ashleyzhou972/bioMRF/1rnaseq_processing/README.md

 This step outputs the RNA-seq count in an R matrix format, each RNA-seq file (replicate) will be one column in the matrix.

-Although the gene expression data are the same, we output two set of files, for intra- and inter- chromosomal datasets.
+More than one processed RNA-seq file can be supplied at the same time using wildcards.
+(NO quotes around the last argument if you are using wildcard)

-More than one processed RNA-seq file can be supplied at the same time using wildcards (NO quotes around the last argument if you are using wildcard)
+Although the gene expression data are the same, we output two set of files, for intra- and inter-chromosomal datasets.

 ```
 for chrmA in "${chrms[@]}"